BirjuVachhani/adaptive_theme/README.md

 AdaptiveTheme.prefKey
 ```

-You can use above key to exclude it while clearing the all the preferences.
+You can use the above key to exclude it while clearing all the preferences.

-Or you can call `AdaptiveTheme.persist()` method after clearing the preferences to make it persistable again as shown below.
+Or you can call AdaptiveTheme.persist() method after clearing the preferences to make it persistable
+again as shown below.

 ```dart
 final prefs = await SharedPreferences.getInstance();